jvarghe/tinyapp/README.md

 * Developer Dependencies: `npm install nodemon morgan mocha chai --save-dev`

-Lastly, you can run the development web server using the `node express_server.js` command.
+Lastly, you can run the development web server using the `npm start` command.
+If you want to run the regular version, you can do so with `node express_server.js`.